Board of Directors

 Gary L. Ingle is Executive Director and

-CEO of Music Teachers National Association (MTNA), the oldest music teacher association in the United States.
-Founded in 1876, MTNA is a professional organization of 22,000 studio music teachers who teach in independent and collegiate settings worldwide.
+CEO of Music Teachers National Association (MTNA).
+Founded in 1876, MTNA is the oldest music teacher association in the United States.
+Currently headquartered in Cincinnati, Ohio, MTNA is a professional organization of 20,000 studio music teachers who teach in independent and collegiate settings worldwide.
 MTNA’s mission is to advance the value of music teaching and music making to society and to support the professionalism of music teachers.

-In addition to his work with MTNA, Dr. Ingle holds multiple volunteer leadership positions in organizations throughout the world.
-He currently serves as the Chairman of the Board and President of the National Music Council of the United States (NMC).
+Ingle holds multiple volunteer leadership positions in organizations throughout the world.
+He currently serves as president and chairman of the board of the National Music Council of the United States (NMC).
 Founded in 1940 and chartered by the 84th U.S. Congress in 1956, the NMC acts as a clearing house for the joint opinion and decision of its 47 member organizations and is dedicated to strengthening the importance of music in the life and culture of the United States.
 In this role, he represents the NMC to the International Music Council, headquartered in Paris.

-Dr. Ingle also serves as Vice President of the Music Council of the Three Americas (COMTA), one of five regional councils of the International Music Council.
-COMTA represents musical organizations across North, Central, and South America, fostering , understanding, cooperation, and interaction among its various cultures and citizens.
-From 2009-2013, he served as Co-President of COMTA during its organizational phase.
+Ingle also serves as president of the Music Council of the Three Americas (COMTA), one of five regional councils of the International Music Council.
+COMTA represents musical organizations across North, Central and South America, fostering understanding, cooperation and interaction among its various cultures and citizens.

-Dr. Ingle serves as Chair of the Forum for Instrumental and Vocal Pedagogy of the International Society for Music Education (ISME).
+After completing six years as chair of the Forum for Instrumental and Vocal Pedagogy of the International Society for Music Education (ISME) In July 2018, he now serves as a special advisor to the group.
 The mission of the Forum is to inform the work of studio instrumental and vocal music teachers around the world who provide individualized or group instruction in keyboard, wind, string and percussion instruments, and voice.

-Widely regarded for his advocacy efforts for music study in all its settings, Dr. Ingle has been interviewed on numerous TV and Talk Radio programs across the United States.
+Widely regarded for his advocacy efforts for music study in all its settings, Ingle has been interviewed on numerous TV and talk radio programs across the United States.
 He was featured on the award winning television program Profile Series for a segment on music education in the United States.
 Hosted by the Oscar winning actor Lou Gossett, Jr., the Profile Series is dedicated to showcasing the most important issues of the day, from the latest business and technology stories, to revolutionary medical and health issues, to current educational breakthroughs.
-Dr. Ingle’s message that music study with a qualified music teacher is for everyone was broadcast over such channels as Bravo, Lifetime, CNN, Fox News, and Voice of America.
-In 2007, Dr. Ingle was featured on Sky Radio, the in-flight information and entertainment channel, which was broadcast on all Northwest and American Airlines flights for a three-month period.
-His segment encouraged adults to take music lessons for musical, social, and health reasons.
+Ingle’s message that music study with a qualified music teacher is for everyone was broadcast over such channels as Bravo, Lifetime, CNN, Fox News and Voice of America.
+In 2007, Ingle was featured on Sky Radio, the in-flight information and entertainment channel, which was broadcast on all Northwest and American Airlines flights for a three-month period.
+His segment encouraged adults to take music lessons for musical, social and health reasons.

-Prior to his December 1996 appointment to MTNA, he was Executive Director of Phi Mu Alpha Sinfonia Music Fraternity in Evansville, Indiana.
+Prior to his December 1996 appointment to MTNA, Ingle was executive director of Phi Mu Alpha Sinfonia Music Fraternity in Evansville, Indiana.
 At Phi Mu Alpha, he was responsible for the fraternity’s work with more than 200 collegiate chapters across the country, as well as the activities of the Sinfonia Foundation of America.